-When you choose Business Expense Cover you automatically receive the following built-in benefits and features, and you can choose which of the extra cost options you would like to add.
-When we accept your application and issue a policy, we will send you a Policy Schedule which outlines the specific details of the cover and the options that apply.
+When you choose Business Expense Cover the following built-in benefits and features automatically apply.
+You can also choose which of the extra cost options you would like to add.
+When we accept your application and issue a policy, we will send you a Policy Schedule which outlines the specific details of the cover and options that apply.